Round-trip engineering: Iterative approach

 A more tractable form of round-trip engineering is implemented in the context of framework application programming interfaces (APIs), whereby a model describing the usage of a framework API by an application is synchronized with that application's code.
 In this setting, the API prescribes all correct ways the framework can be used in applications, which allows precise and complete detection of API usages in the code as well as creation of useful code implementing correct API usages.
-Two prominent RTE implementations in this category are framework-specific modeling languages and Spring Roo.
+Two prominent RTE implementations in this category are framework-specific modeling languages and Spring Roo (Java).

 Round-trip engineering is critical for maintaining consistency among multiple models and between the models and the code in Object Management Group's (OMG) Model-driven architecture.
 OMG proposed the QVT (query/view/transformation) standard to handle model transformations required for MDA.
 To date, a few implementations of the standard have been created.
 (Need to present practical experiences with MDA in relation to RTE).

+Controversies

+Code generation controversy

+Code generation (forward-engineering) from models means that the user abstractly models solutions, which are connoted by some model data, and then an automated tool derives from the models parts or all of the source code for the software system.
+In some tools, the user can provide a skeleton of the program source code, in the form of a source code template where predefined tokens are then replaced with program source code parts during the code generation process.

+UML (if used for MDA) diagrams specification was criticized for lack the detail which is needed to contain the same information as is covered with the program source.
+Some developers even claim that "the Code is the design".

+Disadvantages

+There is a serious risk that the generated code will rapidly differ from the model or that the reverse-engineered model will lose its reflection on the code or a mix of these two problems as result of cycled reengineering efforts.

+Regarding behavioral/dynamic part of UML for features like statechart diagram there is no equivalents in programming languages.
+Their translation during code-generation will result in common programming statement (.e.g if,switch,enum) being either missing or misinterpreted.
+If edited and imported back may result in different or incomplete model.
+The same goes for code snippets used for code generation stage for the pattern-implementation and user-specific logic: intermixed they may not be easily reverse-engineered back.

+There is also general lack of advanced tooling for modelling that are comparable to that of modern IDEs (for testing, debugging, navigation, etc.) for general-purpose programming languages and domain-specific languages.

 Examples in software engineering

+Perhaps the most common form of round-trip engineering is synchronization between UML (Unified Modeling Language) models and the corresponding source code and entity–relationship diagrams in data modelling and database modelling.

-Round-trip engineering based on Unified Modeling Language (UML) needs three basic components for software development:
+Round-trip engineering based on Unified Modeling Language (UML) needs three basic tools for software development: